 As you can see, the entire process can take several years to complete.

-See a Lawyer
+See an Immigration Lawyer

 The processing time for an EB-3 visa can vary based on many factors, not all of them within your control.
 However, making sure to do a careful job at filling out whichever of the various applications are your responsibility and submitting the required documents and fees can help the process along.
 Consult with an experienced U.S. immigration attorney for more detailed information about EB-3 visa processing times and the current backlog and for help with navigating this complicated process.